Postdoctoral Fellow - Translational Breast Cancer Research

 We seek highly motivated post-doctoral research fellows with strong research capabilities.
 Prior experience in cancer biology and immunology is highly desirable.
 In addition, the candidate must be self-driven, ethical, and a team player.

-Eligibility Requirements: PhD, PhD/MD; required basic molecular biology, cancer biology, immunology techniques, and mouse xenograft models.
+Eligibility Requirements: PhD, PhD/MD; extensive wet bench experience related to basic molecular biology, cancer biology, immunology techniques, and mouse xenograft models.

 Naoto T. Ueno, MD, PhD, FACP